How To Optimize Your Web URL Structure?

 Domain

-The domain constitutes the core segment of a URL, serving as the website's identifier.
+The domain is the core segment of a URL, it serves as the website's identifier.
 It's the term users input into their browser's address bar to navigate to a specific site.
-Each domain name is distinct and signifies its associated IP address, directing users to the website's server.
+When seeking a domain name, it’s important to opt for short, catchy domain names.
+So it will be easier for people to recall, potentially prompting them to revisit your website.

 The bold font indicates the domain of these URLs: